PradipreverseBits/rating_bar---Flutter/README.md

 ## Acknowledgments

-- Thanks to the creators of the `flutter_rating_bar` package
+- Thanks to the `flutter_rating_bar` package creators
-- Flutter team for the amazing framework
+- Flutter community for continuous support
+- Contributors who helped improve the demo